whoami730/cs741-project/170050004_170050033_170050105_180050089/src/README.md

 Since theory of Bitvectors translates very well to algorithms designed and written in low level languages like C, and even assembly, most of them can be analysed very efficiently.
 All we need to care about *the correct SMTlib implementations* to use as the general notion of various operators like bitshifts, comparisons are translated differently based on different scenarios by a compiler.

 <!-- Our solution and what we did -->
-We modelled some RNGs into a SAT/SMT problem and solved it using Z3 Solver.
-We were able to recover the `seed` of standard mersenne twister (MT19937), which is the most used PRNG across all software systems, using only **3** outputs using SMT solvers in under 5 minutes, whereas all previous work is on state recovery using *624 consecutive outputs*.
+With our method, we were able to recover the `seed` of standard mersenne twister (MT19937), which is the most used PRNG across all software systems, using only **3** outputs using SMT solvers in under 5 minutes, whereas all previous work is on state recovery using *624 consecutive outputs*.

-We also employed SMT solvers to recover the state of other well known PRNGs like LCG, LSFRs and combiner generators like Geffe generator using a set of LSFRs.
+Application of SMT encoding on truncated LCGs yielded comparable and in some cases way better results than the existing lattice based recovery techniques.
+SMT based attack on Geffe generator results was found to be significantly faster than the known correlation attacks.

 Extending the discussion, we further study the case of notorious DUAL EC DRBG CSPRNG for presence of kleptographic backdoor to gibe NSA the ability to predict all outputs given 32bytes of keystream.

+\pagebreak

 # Table of Contents
 1. [Mersenne Twister](#mersenne-twister)